 - Supporting the U.S. Economy

 Helping consumers spend less on imported fuel means that they have more money to reinvest in the American economy.
 Reducing the fuel expenses of heavy-duty vehicles, such as long-haul trucks and transit buses, can lower the costs of the companies running these vehicles to do business.
 These savings can increase domestic companies' competitiveness and potentially lower prices for consumers.
 Supporting domestic development and manufacturing of efficient and advanced vehicles helps continue America's long history of automotive production and offers great promise for the future.

 Improving efficiency and replacing oil with domestic alternative fuels helps reduce our reliance on imported petroleum.
 This improves the country's resiliency against oil price shocks and decreases the amount of money the U.S. sends abroad.
 While the number of vehicles in the U.S. is expected to remain steady, the number of vehicles worldwide is expected to increase from one billion now to more than two billion by 2040, according to Argonne National Laboratory's VISION model.
 As worldwide demand for oil rises, these technologies will help provide Americans with greater freedom of mobility while increasing our energy security.

 - Protecting the Public Health and the Environment

-On-road vehicles account for 38% of the nation's man-made carbon dioxide emissions, 39% of the nitrogen oxide emissions, and 13% of particulate matter, according to the U.S. Environmental Protection Agency.
+Transportation accounts for 28% of the nation's greenhouse gas emissions, 59% of the nitrogen oxide emissions, and 23% of volatile organic compounds, according to the U.S. Environmental Protection Agency.
 These emissions contribute to smog, acid rain, haze, and global climate change.
 Reducing emissions from vehicles through efficient and clean technologies can substantially contribute to lowering these emissions, improving public health and protecting global ecosystems.